spinner

 4. Meanwhile, in a large bowl, toss the frisée, bacon, chives and vinaigrette.
 Mound the salad on plates and set a goat cheese toast alongside.
 Grind some pepper over the cheese and serve.

-wine recommendation The tangy flavors in this salad overpower most whites, but are well matched by a crisp Sauvignon Blanc from the Loire.
-Opt for the 2002 Domaine de la Perrière Sancerre or the 2002 Sauvion Sancerre.
+The tangy flavors in this salad overpower most whites, but are well matched by a crisp Sauvignon Blanc.
+Opt for a French Sancerre from the Loire.